Digital Infrastructure as a Strategic Priority

 International Success Stories

-The TYPO3 strategy paper cites two pioneering implementations:
+The TYPO3 strategy paper points to two pioneering implementations:

 Germany: Government Site Builder

-17 German agencies are developing a standardised TYPO3 solution for federal authorities.
-A strategic investment in the digital economy, not just a migration.
+17 German agencies are building a standardised TYPO3 solution for federal authorities — a strategic investment in the digital economy, not merely a migration.

 Rwanda: 250 Standardised Websites

-A coherent infrastructure for all ministries in record time – with targeted support for local software companies.
+A coherent infrastructure for every ministry in record time, with targeted support for local software companies.

 TYPO3: Enterprise CMS for Government

-The Handbook names TYPO3 as a suitable platform for government standardisation with the following core advantages:
+The Handbook names TYPO3 as a strong platform for government standardisation, with these core advantages:

 Recommendations for Action